moysklad/api-remap-1.2-doc-in/source/includes/dictionaries/_processingprocess.md

 ### Routing Items

 In essence, a item limit of 100 items is set.
-Learn more about line limits and working with a large number of items can be read on the example of working with document items [here] (../#kladana-json-api-general-info-working-with-transaction-items).
+Learn more about line limits and working with a large number of items can be read on the example of working with document items [here](../#kladana-json-api-general-info-working-with-transaction-items).

 #### Routing item attributes
 | Title | Type | Description |